FreedomIntelligence/Arabic-eval/README.md

 This program aims to translate the GPTreview results into English or Chinese.
 ## bert-baselines
 This program aims to get metrics by ourselves.You can get more detail in this folder.
+## eval_human
+This program aims to let native speakers to compare which model's generation is better.